The Challenge to Change as CEO

 Archives Available on VoiceAmerica Business Channel

 You’re the competitive advantage.
 If you don’t keep your professional edge sharply honed, how can you and your company continue to succeed?
 Who else is going to plan your professional growth for you?
 Good news!
-Pam Lassiter, your host on CEO Academy, is your partner and she is here to help you stay ahead of the game.
+Pam Lassiter, your host on CEO Interviews, is your partner and she is here to help you stay ahead of the game.